Edcel Lagman: Early life and education

-Lagman was born on May 1, 1942, in Malinao, Albay to Pedro Eduardo Diaz Lagman Jr., a teacher and prosecutor, and Cecilia Castelar, who was also a teacher.
+Edcel Castelar Lagman Sr. was born on May 1, 1942, in Malinao, Albay, to Pedro Eduardo Diaz Lagman Jr., a teacher and prosecutor, and Cecilia Castelar, who was also a teacher.
 His first name was derived from a combination of his parents' names.
 He was the eldest of six siblings.

 Lagman had degrees in political science (cum laude) from the University of the Philippines Diliman in 1962, where he became a member of the Alpha Phi Beta fraternity.
 He eventually finished his Bachelor of Laws at the University of the Philippines College of Law in 1966.
 He also served as a managing editor of the Philippine Collegian and editor of the UP Law Register.

 Political life

-Lagman’s first entered government as a deputy minister of the Ministry of Budget and Management in 1986, during the presidency of Corazon Aquino.
+Lagman first entered government as a deputy minister of the Ministry of Budget and Management in 1986, during the presidency of Corazon Aquino.

 Lagman was elected to a total of eight terms as a member of the House of Representatives, representing the 1st district of Albay.
 He first served from 1987 to 1998, and then from 2004 to 2013, and from 2016 until his death in 2025.
 His daughter Krisel represented the district from 1998 to 2004 and his son Edcel Greco from 2013 to 2016.
 Lagman also ran for senator in 1998 under the Laban ng Makabayang Masang Pilipino coalition and for representative of the 4th district of Quezon City in 2001 but lost on both occasions.
 He was also the House Minority Leader from 2010 to 2012.
 He was the main proponent of the Responsible Parenthood and Reproductive Health Act of 2012.

 Lagman was previously a member of Lakas-CMD, of which he was party president from 2011 to 2012, He later joined the Liberal Party and became its party president in 2022.
 During the presidency of Rodrigo Duterte, he was part of the Magnificent 7 opposition bloc in the House of Representatives.